 Stow the head restraint(s) in the plastic retainers provided in the now upright underside of the seat cushion, as shown on the decal.

-When returning the seats to their original positions, make sure the safety belts will function properly and are positioned in front of the seatback.
+When returning the seats to their original positions, make sure the safety belts will function properly and are positioned in front of the seatback and that the head restraints are properly reinstalled.

 SAFETY RESTRAINTS

 Personal Safety System[®]